[Original article: https://sailinganarchy.com/2019/07/24/mighty-mite/]

 For the old timers – and there comes a time when one must recognize the unfortunate truth – it can be hard to hand over the wheel to the kids, but Dave Gilmour did an awesome job.
 Given free rein by the owner Q, he drove it like he stole it.
 And that’s the rule rather than the exception with an owner who completely embraces the “Maverick” philosophy of the aptly named Infiniti 46.
 The finish topped a fantastic race for us.
 We did not win and we did not achieve all the goals we set out to, but we learned a lot and the next time Maverick enters this fantastic race we will be wiser and smarter.

-We did not optimise the boat for the race, other than build an R1 with Doyle NZ which was invaluable, particularly when the synoptic breeze moved offshore after the start and we spent a day ghosting away from the coast.
-We have conservative spinnaker areas and the boat is still very much in IRC trim from the more varied courses such as Fastnet and Middle Sea Race.
+We did not optimise the yacht for the race, other than build an R1 with Doyle NZ which was invaluable, particularly when the synoptic breeze moved offshore after the start and we spent a day ghosting away from the coast.
+We have conservative spinnaker areas and the yacht is still very much in IRC trim from the more varied courses such as Fastnet and Middle Sea Race.

 So what did we learn?
 Firstly, it might be warm and downwind but it’s by no means a “point and shoot”.
 The comprehensive navigational tutorials of Stan Honey do a very good job of explaining the subtleties of the race and where it can be won and lost.
 We had excellent support from Will Oxley prior to the start but if we ran our race again, we would undoubtedly have done a few things differently and as we learned more about the yacht and how she goes downwind we would have made some other calls.

 All invaluable as we continue to learn what makes this rocket tick.
-The Dynamic Stability System (DSS) makes for an interesting VMG discussion – we know that the boat is quicker with the foils VMG downwind – something which is never really shown in the design process but which is seen on the water– the question is the crossover.
+The Dynamic Stability System (DSS) makes for an interesting VMG discussion – we know that the yacht is quicker with the foils VMG downwind – something which is never really shown in the design process but which is seen on the water– the question is the crossover.
 What we found, and talking to other competitors we were not alone, is that the wind at the mast head rarely reflected the wind we experienced.
 It just felt as though the wind was layered and, being a small yacht with a short rig, we felt this keenly compared to our main competition.
-On different occasions our boatspeed could be 2-3 knots different with the same numbers reading on the wind instruments.
+On different occasions our yachtspeed could be 2-3 knots different with the same numbers reading on the wind instruments.
 Of course this throws out the polars, routing etc.

 The Maverick has stages of speed jump from hull speed to planing to foil assisted to full foiling (not flying) and these jumps are significant, a couple of knots at a time.
 Putting this into perspective, with just a few knots of wind change we could be cruising at 12 knots or 18 knots which makes quite a difference to our mental health!!